catalinatan/SPARS/README.md

 subjective.
 Fully-supervised machine learning models aim to address these issues, but require a large number of costly and often subjective 3D-voxel level labels for training.
-In this work, we propose a novel framework called SPAR-WSSS (Self-Play Adversarial Reinforcement Learning for Weakly-Supervised Semantic Segmentation), which utilises an object presence classifier, trained on a small number of image-level binary cancer presence labels, to localise cancerous regions on CT scans.
+In this work, we propose a novel framework called SPARS (Self-Play Adversarial Reinforcement Learning for Segmentation of Liver Tumours), which utilises an object presence classifier, trained on a small number of image-level binary cancer presence labels, to localise cancerous regions on CT scans.
 Such binary labels of patient-level cancer presence can be sourced more objectively from biopsies and histopathology reports, enabling a more objective cancer localisation on medical images.
-Evaluating with real patient data, we observed that SPAR-WSSS yielded a mean dice score of 77.3 ± 9.4, which outperformed other weakly-supervised methods by large margins.
+Evaluating with real patient data, we observed that SPARS yielded a mean dice score of 77.3 ± 9.4, which outperformed other weakly-supervised methods by large margins.
 This performance was comparable with recent fully- supervised methods that require voxel-level annotations.
-Our results demonstrate the potential of using SPAR-WSSS to reduce the need for extensive human-annotated labels to detect cancer in real-world healthcare settings.
+Our results demonstrate the potential of using SPARS to reduce the need for extensive human-annotated labels to detect cancer in real-world healthcare settings.